|

 The theory of relativity and the importance of intuition

-Accidental discoveries in physics
+The accidental discoveries in physics

 The mathematical theorems that changed the world

-Fascinating anecdotes about major discoveries in physics
+Fascinating anecdotes about great discoveries in physics

-Discovery | Anecdote |
+| Discovery | Anecdote |

-Theory of relativity | Proposed by Einstein in 1915, it was formulated after deep reflection on the implications of the speed of light. |
+| Theory of relativity | Proposed by Einstein in 1915, it was formulated after profound reflection on the implications of the speed of light. |

-Discovery of X-rays | Wilhelm Röntgen discovered X-rays almost by accident while observing unexpected fluorescence in his laboratory. |
+| Discovery of X-rays | Wilhelm Röntgen discovered X-rays almost by accident while observing unexpected fluorescence in his laboratory. |

-Higgs boson | Its discovery in 2012 at CERN was the result of an international collaboration involving thousands of scientists. |
+| Higgs boson | Its discovery in 2012 at CERN was the result of international collaboration involving thousands of scientists. |

-Electricity | Benjamin Franklin proved the electrical nature of clouds during his famous kite experiment, thus connecting natural phenomena. |
+| Electricity | Benjamin Franklin proved the electrical nature of clouds during his famous kite experiment, thus connecting natural phenomena. |

-The law of gravitation | Inspired by a simple observation of a falling apple, Newton developed his theory of gravity. |
+| The law of gravitation | Born from a simple observation of a falling apple, Newton developed his theory on gravity. |

-Quantum theory | Max Planck proposed the idea of quanta after trying to solve the problem of thermal radiation. |
+| Quantum theory | Max Planck proposed the idea of quanta after trying to resolve the problem of thermal radiation. |

-Gravitational waves | The detection in 2015 by LIGO opened a new era of astronomy by verifying a prediction of Einstein. |
+| Gravitational waves | The detection in 2015 by LIGO opened a new era of astronomy by verifying a prediction of Einstein. |

-Discovery of penicillin | Alexander Fleming discovered this antibiotic by accident when he noticed mould preventing the growth of bacteria. |
+| Discovery of penicillin | Alexander Fleming discovered this antibiotic by accident when he noticed that mold inhibited the growth of bacteria. |

-Photoelectric effect | Einstein explained this effect in 1905, which earned him the Nobel Prize and global recognition for his innovative ideas. |
+| Photoelectric effect | Einstein explained this effect in 1905, which earned him the Nobel Prize and worldwide recognition for his innovative ideas. |

-Theory of evolution | Although more associated with biology, the impact of thermodynamics and quantum physics has been crucial in its modern understanding. |
+| Theory of evolution | Although more associated with biology, the impact of thermodynamics and quantum physics has been crucial in its modern understanding. |

 The accidental discovery of X-rays

-In 1895, German physicist Wilhelm Röntgen was conducting experiments on cathode ray tubes when he made a fortuitous discovery.
-Observing a fluorescent screen glowing in the dark, he realized a new form of radiation was being produced: X-rays.
-It was only after many experiments that he understood their revolutionary potential for medicine, paving the way for modern medical imaging.
+In 1895, the German physicist Wilhelm Röntgen was conducting experiments on cathode ray tubes when he made a fortuitous discovery.
+Observing a fluorescent screen glowing in the dark, he realized that a new form of radiation was being produced: X-rays.
+It was only after many experiments that he understood their revolutionary potential for medicine, thus paving the way for modern medical imaging.

 The parallels between physics and art